 Most often, cooks use gelatin in desserts, so the vegan alternatives below are generally not health foods.
 Jello and marshmallows are sometimes foods, whether they’re made from animal bones or seaweed.

 This seaweed-derived ingredient gels like gelatin, but no animals are harmed to make it.
 To replace gelatin with agar agar in a recipe, you need to dissolve it in hot water first.

 Agar agar is available in flake or powder form.
-Either one works fine as a gelatin alternative.
+Either one works fine as a gelatin alternative in recipes like desserts and even vegan jello shots.
 Just read the package to see how much you need, since the amounts vary depending on whether you use flakes or powder.

 Here’s how to firm up two cups of liquid with agar agar flakes: